kubedb/docs/docs/guides/qdrant/backup/logical/index.md

 namespace/demo created
 ```

-> **Note:** YAML files used in this tutorial are stored in [docs/examples/qdrant/backup/logical/examples](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/qdrant/backup/logical/examples) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.
+> **Note:** YAML files used in this tutorial are stored in [docs/examples/qdrant/backup/logical](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/qdrant/backup/logical) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.

 ## Backup Qdrant

 KubeStash supports logical backup for `Qdrant` databases.
 In this demonstration, we'll backup a Qdrant database into a S3-compatible storage (MinIO).

 This section will demonstrate how to backup a `Qdrant` database.
 Here, we are going to deploy a `Qdrant` database using KubeDB.
 Then, we are going to backup this database into a `MinIO` bucket.
-Finally, we will restore the backed up data into another `Qdrant` database.
+Finally, we are going to restore the backed up data into another `Qdrant` database.

 ### Deploy Sample Qdrant Database